sergiusens/snappy-docs/build-snaps/go.md

 If the snapcraft command cannot be found, make sure your `PATH` contains /snap/bin (`echo $PATH`).
 This is done by the installation of snap support, but that change isn’t picked up until you start a new shell.

 The resulting snap can be installed locally.
-This requires the `--dangerous` flag because the snap is not signed by the snap store:
+This requires the `--dangerous` flag because the snap is not signed by the snap store.
+The `--devmode` flag acknowledges that you are installing an unconfined application:

 ```
 sudo snap install httplab_*.snap --devmode --dangerous